Batman Unmasked Wikimedia

 Who doesn’t remember that iconic series starring Adam West and Burt Ward?
 The enduring success of this series spawned a succession of lucrative film series to follow.

-Beginning with Michael Keaton in the 1980s through its “Dark Knight” phase with Christopher Nolan and Christian Bale in the early twenty-first century, and now featuring Ben Affleck as part of the “Justice League,”
+Beginning with Michael Keaton in the 1980s through its “Dark Knight” phase with Christopher Nolan and Christian Bale in the early twenty-first century and more recently featuring Ben Affleck as part of the “Justice League.”

 Batman Popularized Some Of Gotham City’s Most Famous Villains | National Parks In Television Shows